jbuhacoff/manifest-js/README.md

 Command behavior:

-Edits `.manifest/ref/$MANIFEST_REF.yaml` to add the repository path relative to the workspace, and the current tag, branch, or commit id.
+Edits the current manifest to add the repository path relative to the workspace, and the current tag, branch, or commit id.
 If there is a tag pointing to the current commit id, it will be used.
 Otherwise the current branch will be used.
 Otherwise the current commit id will be used.
 If the repository is already configured to pull